Vincent-CIRCL/visjs_classificator/README.md

 After a selection of multiple node, press "M" to create a complete graphe.
 ![CompleteGraphe](./doc/pictures/completegraphe.gif)

-Double-clic on a node to make it "fixed" on the screen (your screen only)
+Double-clic on a node to make it "fixed" on the screen (your screen only).
+Perform again to un-fix a node.
 ![fixednode](./doc/pictures/fixednode.gif)fixednode

 ### Todo list